How to Secure a Spot in Gmail Primary Inbox

 How can you keep your list in good shape?

-- Easy unsubscribe option: Make it super-easy for users to unsubscribe if they want.
+- Easy unsubscribe option: Add a one-click unsubscribe link for users to unsubscribe if they want.
 It’s better to have a smaller list of engaged subscribers than a large list of uninterested ones.

 - Regular cleaning: Remove inactive subscribers who haven’t engaged with your emails over a certain period.
-This helps improve your engagement rates and deliverability.
+Run email validation tests regularly.

 At Campaign Refinery, our powerful list-cleaning tool automatically removes invalid addresses, spam traps, role-based addresses, and inactive users from your list.
-So, you’ll always have a high-quality, engaged audience for your email campaigns.
+So, you’ll always have a high-quality, engaged valid email address list for your email campaigns.

 Learn more about our services and apply to become part of our sender community.